lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 * A PKI management entity collects several messages that are to be forwarded in the same direction and forwards them in a batch.
-Request messages can be transferred as batch upstream (towards the CA); response or announce messages can be transferred as batch downstream (towards an RA, but not to the EE).
+Request messages can be transferred as batch upstream (towards the CA); response or announce messages can be transferred as batch downstream (towards an RA but not to the EE).
-  This can for instance be used when bridging an off-line connection between two PKI management entities.
+  For instance, this can be used when bridging an off-line connection between two PKI management entities.

 These use cases are accomplished by nesting the messages within a new PKI